top of page

 Artist Statement

-The indirect references to events in my life help me understand and resolve my ignorance/confusion during episodes of trauma.
 The complexity of color stresses intense emotionality and saturates the painted scenes, figures, and expressions with nostalgia.
 Combined with the mottled pigmentation from my palette and material exploration, the content produces a textured and splotchy recreation of my memory, which reveals the psychological state of the moment.

 Artist Bio